GraphicDThanh/huong-le-nguyen-lan-internship/react/practice-two/README.md

 ### Main App Features:

+- User can view products
-- Filter:
+- Filter products:
   - By name
   - By status
   - By type
   - By quantity
   - By brand
   - By price
-- Edit
+- Edit products
-- Delete
+- Delete products

 ### Development Environment